Nitin-kumar-yadav1307/spotify-clone/README.md

-this clone of spotify's home page
+this is clone of spotify's home page